segmentstream-com/segmentstream-com.github.io/_docs/digitaldata/campaigns.md

 }
 ```

 >Since the variable with the key `digitalData.campaigns` is an array, then the number of each element of the array (`campaign` objects) is a number.
-The key "campaign" in the structure of digitalData is not found anywhere.
+The key "campaign" is not found anywhere in the structure of digitalData.

 Below each variable of the `campaign` object is described in detail.